-Alternative Sustainability Appraisal Objectives Alternative 1 2 3 4 5 6 7 8 9 10 11 12 13 Allocate ++ +/- 0 - - - 0 0 0 - - 0 0 additional sites well in excess of full housing requirement Allocating sites well in excess of the full housing requirement (a further 30 additional dwellings on top of the 58 currently allocated in the Neighbourhood Plan) would have a strong positive impact on SAO 1 as it would ensure that enough affordable houses are e a are using es, on. sing
+Alternative Sustainability Appraisal Objectives Alternative 1 2 3 4 5 6 7 8 9 10 11 12 13 Allocate ++ ++ +/- 0 0 0 0 0 0 additional sites well in excess of full housing requirement Allocating sites well in excess of the full housing requirement (a further 30 additional dwellings on top of the 40 currently allocated in the Neighbourhood Plan) would have a strong positive impact on SAO 1 as it would ensure that enough affordable houses are built.
+There would be positive and negative impacts of SAO 2 as the provision of housing in excess of that currently allocated could place strain on existing community facilities, whilst also benefiting local residents by providing increased choice of accommodation.
+There would be likely negative impacts on SAO 4, SAO 5 and SAO 6 as further housing development would likely create additional road traffic and associated increased air pollution, as well as loss of natural resources (i.e. land).
+There would be negative impacts on SAO 11 as the development of Land South of Winchester Road is located in a countryside gap which, without appropriate mitigation, would therefore likely result in a reduction in open and green space, potentially threatening biodiversity.

 - 7.16 On the basis of the above assessment, each alternative option presents a mixture of positive and negative impacts when assessed against all of the Sustainability Objectives.
 The third option of allocating land 'well in excess' of the Local Plan had the most significant negative impacts.
-The first option of including no housing allocations had mostly neutral impacts, however it had negative impacts upon SAO 1, SAO 2 and SAO 13 as it fails to meet locally-identified housing needs and fails to consider the future re-use of the Grade II listed building situated in the Woodhill School site (Policy 7). - 7.17 The alternative option of allocating sites for the delivery of 58 dwellings (as reflected in the Neighbourhood Plan) is the most sustainable option, as it is assessed as having the fewest negative impacts and the most positive impacts overall.
+The first option of including no housing allocations had mostly neutral impacts, however it had negative impacts upon SAO 1, SAO 2 and SAO 13 as it fails to meet locally-identified housing needs and fails to consider the future re-use of the Grade II listed building situated in the northern parcel of the Woodhill School site (Policy 7). - 7.17 The alternative option of allocating sites for the delivery of 40 dwellings (as reflected in the current draft Neighbourhood Plan) is the most sustainable option, as it is assessed as having the fewest negative impacts and the most positive impacts overall.